laneside

 Laneside

-Laneside farm took its name from its location on the north bank of the Beoch Lane close to its confluence with the River Nith.
+Laneside farm took its name from its location on the north side of the Beoch Lane close to its confluence with the River Nith.
 The ruin has been lost to opencast coal workings.

 As well as Beoch Lane, the place-name element Scots lane ‘slow-moving stream’ [1] is found elsewhere in the parish in Lane Burn (which in turn gives rise to the farm names Lanehead and Lanemark); Auchtitench Lane and Back Lane on the north-east of the parish.